Tarragona has a wide range of communication channels, making it easy to reach the other Mediterranean Games venues.

-The Reus airport, located just 7 kilometres outside of Tarragona, handles charter flights and is served by low-cost airline.
+The Reus airport, located just 7 kilometres outside of Tarragona, handles charter flights and is served by low-cost airlines.
 Reus Transport offers a transportation service by bus to the Reus airport, and HISPANO IGUALADINA runs a line from Reus to Tarragona (902 29 29 00).

-AENA General Information Tel.: 902 40 47 04
+AENA general information tel.: 902 40 47 04

 - By train.
 Tarragona has two train stations.
 The first is located in the city centre and offers links to regional trains (to Barcelona, Tortosa, Reus and Lleida), as well as national and internal long-distance trains (to Valencia, Andalucia, Madrid and France).
-The second, located just 10 minutes from the centre, is the “Camp de Tarragona” High-Speed Train (AVE) Station, which opened its doors on 19 December 2006 and entails a major improvement in Tarragona’s connections to the exterior, as well as its connection to Spain’s high-performance lines.
+The second, located just 10 minutes away from the centre, is the “Camp de Tarragona” High-Speed Train (AVE) Station, which opened its doors on 19 December 2006 and entails a major improvement in Tarragona’s connections to the exterior, as well as its connection to Spain’s high-performance lines.
 The new station gives rise to a wide range of rail links to Barcelona, Lleida, Saragossa, Madrid, Cordova, Seville and, soon, all Europe.
-(RENFE 902 32 03 20).
+(RENFE902 32 03 20).

 Communication to / from Tarragona is direct by:

-Bus: the company PLANA carries out the bus transport service from the “Camp de Tarragona” station to Tarragona bus station.
+Bus: the company PLANA carries out the bus transport service from “Camp de Tarragona” station to Tarragona bus station.
 Tel.: 977 21 44 75

-Parking low-cost: Aparca i tren
+Low-cost parking: Aparca i tren

 Tarragona is home to one of the busiest commercial and nautical ports in the Mediterranean, which is also a stopover for cruise ships.
-On the pier called the Moll de Costa you’ll find Port Tarraco, a modern marina with 115 moorings for megayachts between 24 and 120 metres in length.
+On the pier called Moll de Costa you’ll find Port Tarraco, a modern marina with 115 moorings for mega yachts between 24 and 120 metres in length.
 Nautic Tarragona SA is at the Port of Tarragona marina and has 441 moorings (6 to 20 m length) and 240 parking spaces.

-Source: Tarragona Turisme.
+Source: Tarragona Turisme